UitsTanVirH/operating-system/README.md

 Execution context is in call stack, call stack is in javascript engine.
 Different browser has different javascript engine. chrome uses v8 engine.

 Browser has a lot of resosurces such as: timer, geo location, console, url, local storage.
-Web apis is used to access those browser resources.
+Web apis is used to access those browser resources built by browser engineers